YuSugihara/ancseq/README.md

 `-blfix` : Fix branch lengths of tree passed via `-t` or `-te`.

 `-m JC2` : Jukes-Cantor type model for binary data.

+`-o` : Sequence ID of the outgroup if you specify the outgroup with `--outgroup`.

+`-keep_empty_seq` : Keep empty sequences in the alignment.

 #### References